Create world-ready apps for Office and SharePoint

 Even if your users are in a market that is not opened yet, they can still benefit from your world-ready app.
 Users see a message informing that their market is not open yet and either get redirected to the EN-US store if they are on the Office client.
 If users are on SharePoint they get a message asking him to choose from a list of available markets.
 In any case, you can still support a specific language even if there’s no store for it, and users can benefit from it.

 Getting your app ready for multiple markets requires some thought in advance about your design.
 Depending on the level of support that you want to offer to a particular market, your app could require more than just translation services.
 What does your UI look like for that?
 For example, colors and signs could have completely different meanings in different cultures.
 See Checklist: Getting your app world-ready and Localization for apps for Office for details.

-When your app is ready to go out to the markets, learn the steps to Publish apps for Office and SharePoint.
+When your app is ready to go out to the markets, learn the steps to Publish Office and SharePoint Add-ins and Office 365 web apps.
 And specific resources you’ll need: